techidaily/site-fox-links/source/_posts/discover-the-most-popular-4k-youtube-mp3-conversion-apps-for-2024.md

 ### 1\.
 What are the supported formats of the video on YouTube?

 YouTube supports a wide range of formats for video upload in different file resolutions.
 Some of the most commonly used formats include MOV, MPEG-1, MPEG-2, MPEG-4, MP4, AVI, WMV, FLV, 3GP, and more.
-The entire list can be checked[here](https://support.google.com/youtube/troubleshooter/2888402?hl=en).
+The entire list can be checked [here](https://support.google.com/youtube/troubleshooter/2888402?hl=en).

 ### 2\.
 Is 1080p upscaled to 4K really better?